 6 August – 7 September

 “There ain’t no sin and there ain’t no virtue.
 There’s just stuff people do.”

-Across the Midwest of America, in the late 1930s, dust storms devasted farmlands and drove thousands of impoverished families to leave their homes in the desperate hope of finding a better life in California.
+Across the Midwest of America in the 1930s, a combination of dust storms which devastated farmlands and the eviction of tenant farmers drove thousands to leave their homes and hit the road, desperately hoping to find work and a better life in the fertile valleys of California.

-The Joads are one such family.
-Loading their few possessions onto a battered old truck, they head west, dealing with intolerance, exploitation, death and deprivation along the way before reaching their destination, where their dreams are dashed by the realities of the Great Depression.
+The Joads are one such family of migrant farm workers.
+Loading their few possessions onto a battered old truck, they head west along Route 66, dealing with intolerance, exploitation, death and deprivation along the way before reaching their destination, where their dreams are dashed by the realities of the Great Depression.

 Winner: 1990 Tony Award for Best Play

 “A thrilling theatrical achievement” The New York Post

 Sound Designer David Cashman